KingSlayerMN/vps/docs/install crowdcoin new.md

 		Now get some current addnodes from https://www.cryptopia.co.nz/CoinInfo, type CRC in the search field and click on "Connections" of Crowdcoin.
-		Select the addnodes shown on the left into the clipboard, paste them to the end of the file, save the file with ctrl+x, press y and enter
+		Select the addnodes shown on the left into the clipboard, paste them to the end of the file, now you can save the file with ctrl+x, press y and enter

+Step 4) To activate the masternode

+		Type: `activate_masternodes_crowd`

-Step 4) To activate the masternode type: activate_masternodes_crowd and wait for the new MN to be fully synced
+		and wait for the new MN to be fully synced

 Step 5) Continue with the official setup guide at page 6 "STARTING YOUR MASTERNODE (Windows)" and come back here.
 		Omit the chapter "Test and Troubleshooting" in the official setup guide.